flatironinstitute/nemos/docs/developers_notes/03-glm.md

 1. **`GLM`:** A direct implementation of a feedforward GLM.
 2. **`RecurrentGLM`:** An implementation of a recurrent GLM.
 This class inherits from `GLM` and redefines the `simulate` method to generate spikes akin to a recurrent neural network.

-Our design is harmonized with the `scikit-learn` API, facilitating seamless integration of our GLM classes with the well-established `scikit-learn` pipeline and its cross-validation tools.
+Our design aligns with the `scikit-learn` API, facilitating seamless integration of our GLM classes with the well-established `scikit-learn` pipeline and its cross-validation tools.

 The classes provided here are modular by design offering a standard foundation for any GLM variant.

 Instantiating a specific GLM simply requires providing an observation noise model (Gamma, Poisson, etc.) and a regularization strategies (Ridge, Lasso, etc.) during initialization.
-This is done using the `neurostatslib.noise_model.NoiseModel` and `neurostatslib.solver.Solver` objects, respectively.
+This is done using the [`neurostatslib.noise_model.NoiseModel`](../04-noise_model/#the-abstract-class-noisemodel) and [`neurostatslib.solver.Solver`](../05-solver/#the-abstract-class-solver) objects, respectively.

 <figure markdown>